protontypes/open-sustainable-technology/README.md

 - [Isca](https://github.com/ExeClim/Isca) - A framework for the idealized modeling of the global circulation of planetary atmospheres at varying levels of complexity and realism.
 - [pyvortex](https://github.com/pankajkarman/pyvortex) - Equivalent Latitude and polar vortex edge calculation using Nash criteria.
 - [ClimaAtmos.jl](https://github.com/CliMA/ClimaAtmos.jl) - A library for building atmospheric circulation models that is designed from the outset to leverage data assimilation and machine learning tools.
-- [WaveBreaking](https://github.com/skaderli/WaveBreaking) -  A python package that provides detection, classification and tracking of Rossby Wave Breaking in weather and climate data.
+- [WaveBreaking](https://github.com/skaderli/WaveBreaking) -  A Python package that provides detection, classification and tracking of Rossby Wave Breaking in weather and climate data.
 - [typhon](https://github.com/atmtools/typhon) - A collection of tools for atmospheric research with Python 3.
 - [Pace](https://github.com/ai2cm/pace) - A implementation of the FV3GFS / SHiELD atmospheric model developed by NOAA/GFDL using the GT4Py domain-specific language in Python.
 - [Project Horus](https://github.com/projecthorus/radiosonde_auto_rx) - A Amateur Radio High Altitude Ballooning project.